-Easy Holiday Madeleines – French butter cookie cakes that are golden crisp on the outside and soft and spongy in the middle.
-These holiday cookies, dipped in white chocolate and decorated for your festive cookie tray the holidays, are surprisingly easy to make with the most basic ingredients.
+Introducing totally Easy Holiday Madeleines!
+They’re delicate French butter cookie cakes that are golden crisp on the outside and spongy in the middle.
+Dipped in white chocolate and dressed to the nines, they will shine on any holiday cookie tray.
+Bonus – they’re surprisingly easy to make with the most basic ingredients.

 How to Make Easy Holiday Madeleines